Where to stay in Hanoi with video and comparative table

-A drive to the old quarter takes around 15-25 minutes based on the time of the day.
+A drive to the Old Quarter takes around 15-25 minutes based on the time of the day.
 It’s a good compromise especially if you have already visited the city centre.

 It’s less than 3km from the iconic sites, which you can literally see from the rooftop and possibly your bedroom.
 It’s a 5-star accommodation with a 3-star price.
-Needless to say it is quite often booked out.
+Needless to say, it is quite often booked out.

 Because it is more of an area inhabited by Vietnamese with almost no real attractions if not the local life, which can be really interesting if you are into street photography.

 There are plenty of shopping opportunities, of all kinds, even for tourists and at a more reasonable price too.